wesbarnett/MolecularDynamics.jl/README.md

 James W. Barnett
 jbarnet4@tulane.edu

-These are some utilities for the reading in and analysis of [Gromacs](http://www.gromacs.org) output file formats with the [Julia](http://www.julialang.org) language.
-This is for use after a Gromacs simulation has been performed.
-Several modules are included.
+"MolecularDynamics" is a Julia package for the reading in and analysis of [Gromacs](http://www.gromacs.org) simulations.
+Several modules are included:

-*  Gmx - the main module.
-Combine Xtc and Ndx functions to be able to read in an xtc file into an array for processing.
+*  Gmx - the main file processing module.
+Combines Xtc and Ndx functions to be able to read in an xtc file into an array for processing.
-*  Xtc - read in xtc files.
+*  Utils - the main analysis module
-*  Ndx - read in ndx files.
+*  Xtc - reads in xtc files.
-*  Utils - some analytical functions.
+*  Ndx - reads in ndx files.

 Note that this is a work in progress and probably contains a few bugs.
 Please check it out and give me some feedback.